dober-man/GoodWAFSec/docs/labinfo/labinfo.rst

 ..
 WARNING:: All work is done from the Linux client/jumphost (client01), which can be access via RDP (Windows Remote Desktop) or ssh.
 No installation or interaction with your local system is required.

-All pre-built environments implement the Lab Topology shown below.
-Please review the topology first, then find the section matching the lab environment you are using for connection instructions.

 Environment
 -----------